lukekeyte/puffin-docs/docs/physical_model/index.md

 ## 2D Model Extension

-The two-dimensional model extends the 1D framework with full vertical structure, realistic temperature profiles, and a geometrically motivated wind implementation.
+The two-dimensional model extends the 1D framework to include the full vertical structure, with a spherically diverging wind that smoothly connects to the disk surface and outer edge.

 ### Disk Component with Hydrostatic Equilibrium